ShubhSingh/encrypt-payload-sample-temporal/README.md

 [Command Line Interface Documentation](https://docs.temporal.io/docs/tctl)

-## Samples

-This sample has specific requirements for running it.
-The following sections contain information about how to run it after you've built it using the preceding instructions.

 ### EncryptPayload

 EncryptPayload sample  demonstrates one feature of the SDK in a single file.
 Note that single file format is used for sample brevity and is not something we recommend for real applications.

+This sample has specific requirements for running it.
+The following instructs about how to run it after you've built it using the preceding instructions.

   * **[EncryptPayloadActivity](https://github.com/ShubhSingh/encrypt-payload-sample-temporal/blob/main/src/main/java/io/temporal/samples/encryption/EncryptPayloadActivity.java)**: a single activity workflow